- » Focus and Scope

 Focus and Scope

-The Journal of Curriculum and Instruction (JoCI) is a peer-reviewed, open access journal that provides a forum for the dissemination of articles focused on research, practice, and related issues relevant to teaching and learning in the PreK-12 environment.
+Journal of Curriculum and Instruction was a peer-reviewed, open access journal that provided a forum for the dissemination of articles focused on research, practice, and related issues relevant to promising and effective educational practices in rural schools, educator preparation for rural P-16 institutions, and issues related to distinct rural populations.

 The audience for this journal includes higher education faculty, PreK-12 teachers, graduate students in education, pre-service teacher education candidates, school administrators, and educational policymakers with an interest in curriculum and instruction.
-Themes are chosen in an effort to identify common threads across content areas related to curriculum and instruction.
-Contributors to the journal include researchers and practitioners from PreK-12 schools, colleges, and universities.
+Themes were chosen in an effort to identify common threads across content areas related to curriculum and instruction.
+Contributors to the journal included researchers and practitioners from PreK-12 schools, colleges, and universities.

-Statistics, as recorded by Google Analytics, report that between August 1, 2007 through October 21, 2011 JoCI received
+Statistics, as recorded by Google Analytics, reported that between August 1, 2007 through August 28, 2015, JoCI received

-All manuscripts are peer-reviewed and are evaluated on the basis of their innovation, quality of scholarship, and contribution to the field of curriculum and instruction.
-Submissions are accepted for the following journal sections:
+All manuscripts were peer-reviewed and were evaluated on the basis of their innovation, quality of scholarship, and contribution to the field of curriculum and instruction.
+Submissions were accepted for the following journal sections. {The text in 2014 has been preserved) as follows:

 Section Policies